loumonthjack/EmployeeWebsite-Express/README.md

 node server.js

-""" This is backend for EmployeeWebsite - React Repository"""
+""" This is server for EmployeeWebsite - React Repository"""